fbn-roussel/aws-sam-typescript-webpack-backend/README.md

 This configuration will do the tree shaking for each function and will put the generated `js` files in the `dist` folder.

 `webpack-node-externals` is used to make sure that all dependencies are not included (as they are in the layers).

+## How to use

+From the root folder use the following commands :

+* `yarn clean` to remove all generated files and folders
+* `yarn build` to build the application with TypeScript
+* `yarn bundle` to bundle the application with Webpack
+* `yarn deploy` to deploy the application with SAM